-Rugby XV's & VII's: Team photographs of winner, finalist and third place, consolation and sportsmanship in each of tier I, II and III boys and girls events.
+Rugby XV & Rugby Sevens: Team photographs of winner, finalist and third place, consolation and sportsmanship in each of tier I, II and III boys and girls events.

 Team Handball: Team photographs of winner, finalist, third place and sportsmanship in each of tier I and II boys and girls events.